bikerdave/multiple_page_selector_attribute/README.md

 # Multiple Page Selector Attribute

-A multiple page selector attribute for concrete5 version 8.
+A multiple page selector attribute for Concrete CMS v9.

 Once installed, you can fetch the attribute in a page template one of two ways: